Kirk Botkin

-Kirk Randal Botkin (born March 19, 1971) is the former defensive coordinator for the South Carolina State University Bulldogs football team and a former American football tight end and long snapper who played four seasons in the NFL with the New Orleans Saints and the Pittsburgh Steelers.
-He has since coached football at the collegiate level.
-Botkin and his wife, the former Rebecca Holloway, have three children.
+Kirk Randal Botkin (born March 19, 1971) is an American football coach and former player.
+He is the defensive coordinator at Murray State University.
+Botkin played professional as a tight end and long snapper for four seasons in the National Football League (NFL) with the New Orleans Saints and the Pittsburgh Steelers.

 Early life

 Botkin was born in Baytown, Texas, where he attended Robert E. Lee High School.

 College football

-Botkin matriculated at the University of Arkansas.
-In 1992, he was selected to the All-SEC football team, named by the conference's coaches.
+Botkin played college football at the University of Arkansas from 1990 to 1993.
+In 1992, he was selected to the 1st team All-SEC football team as named by the conference's coaches.
 He was the first Razorback to earn that honor.
+He was named to the 2nd team by the AP in 1992.
+In 1993, Botkin was named 2nd team all conference by the AP and the Coaches.
+He went through four different head coaches during his time in Fayetteville.
+Ken Hatfield recruited him; Jack Crowe coached him from 1990 to the first game of the 1992 season; Joe Kines coached the team for the remainder of the 1992 season after Crowe was fired; and finally Danny Ford became the head coach in 1993.
+Botkin played in one bowl game during his time with Arkansas; a loss in the 1991 Independence Bowl.

 Pro football career

-Botkin went undrafted in the 1994 NFL Draft, but was signed by the New England Patriots just afterward.
+Botkin went undrafted in the 1994 NFL draft, but was signed by the New England Patriots just afterward.
 He was released by the Patriots during training camp in August 1994.
 He was picked up by the New Orleans Saints once the 1994 season was underway.
 He remained with the Saints though the 1995 season.

 Botkin was waived by the Saints prior to the 1996 season, but was claimed off waivers by the Pittsburgh Steelers.
 He was used by the Steelers over the next two seasons primarily as a long snapper, but also saw some work at tight end due to an injury to the team's starting tight end, Mark Bruener.

 Botkin did not return for 1998 after the Steelers rescinded a contract offer to him.